Ignatius Jerome Strecker: Early life

-Strecker attended Maur Hill High School and St. Benedict's College, both in Atchison, Kansas.
-He then went to Kenrick Seminary in St. Louis.
+Strecker attended Maur Hill Prep School and Benedictine College, both in Atchison, Kansas.
+He then went to Kenrick Seminary in St. Louis, Missouri.

 Priesthood

-Strecker was ordained to the priesthood for the Diocese of Wichita by Bishop Christian Winkelmann on December 19, 1942, celebrating his first Mass in his native Spearville two days later.
-He then studied canon law at the Catholic University of America, and was later made chancellor of the Diocese of Wichita in 1948.
+Strecker was ordained to the priesthood at Saint John's Chapel in Wichita for the Diocese of Wichita by Bishop Christian Winkelmann on December 19, 1942.
+Strecker celebrated his first Mass in Spearville two days later.
+He then studied canon law at the Catholic University of America in Washington D.C.
+Strecker was appointed chancellor of the diocese in 1948.

 Bishop of Springfield-Cape Girardeau

 On April 7, 1962, Strecker was appointed the second Bishop of Springfield-Cape Girardeau, Missouri, by Pope John XXIII.
-He received his episcopal consecration on June 20, 1962, from Archbishop Edward Hunkeler, with Bishops Charles Helmsing and Marion Forst serving as co-consecrators, in the Cathedral of the Immaculate Conception.
+He received his episcopal consecration on June 20, 1962, from Archbishop Edward Hunkeler, with Bishops Charles Helmsing and Marion Forst serving as co-consecrators, in the Cathedral of the Immaculate Conception in Wichita.
 From 1962 to 1965, Strecker attended the Second Vatican Council in Rome.